Now Live: Easier Online License Applications and Renewals!

 2757||WI Real Estate Appraiser Board Recommendations for the Student Appraiser Applicant|

-If you have an AQB complaint license in any state follow the procedure on the Application for Real Estate Appraiser License form #1749 for Reinstatement Applicants.
+If you have an AQB complaint license in any state follow the procedure on the Application for Real Estate Appraiser License Form 1749 for an applicant whose credential has been expired for 5 or more years.